rexali/trivia-api/backend/README.md

     values in string, string, number, number and string respectively
   - The total_questions is a key with its value in string

-- Request Arguments: request with an id
+- Request Arguments: request with an id e.g

         {
             id:2